halfriver/Python-Practice/README.md

 - Create a program that gets information about two different users, and then sees whose most recent post received the most karma.
 - The program should then print out which user received more karma, and what the difference was.
 - This is a pretty open project, so I encourage you to take it further by adding more features if you find it interesting.
-- Remember - Elements in a list are referenced by their index numbers while entries in a dictionary are referenced by their keys.
+- Remember: Elements in a list are referenced by their index numbers while entries in a dictionary are referenced by their keys.
 - Subgoals:
   - Allow the user to put in the name of two different users when the program first begins.
   - If one of the names of the users does not exist (because of a spelling error), print out a message saying so.